summeraiyixi/yiai0424_quiz_8/README.md

 * Simulation Setup:

-  - initializes a simulation with nodes and links  arranged in a grid-like structure
+  - initializes a simulation with nodes and links

 * Node and Link Representation:

   - defines classes for nodes and links
-  - specifying their properties such as position, velocity, and connection
+  - specifying their properties

 * Simulation Loop:

   - use draw() function manages the simulation loop
-  - updating node positions based on forces and link tensions, and rendering the simulation
+  - updating node positions

 * User Interaction: